Deprecated API functions

 • Make the settings easier to understand and more intuitive to use by combining them into one cohesive set of configuration options with better labeling.

-• Allow a restaurant to specify which menu entities are visible on a restaurant's Toast online ordering website, which are visible on online ordering websites that integrate with the Toast POS system using the orders API, and which are visible on both.
+• Allow a restaurant to specify which menu entities are visible on a restaurant's Toast Online Ordering website, which are visible on online ordering websites that integrate with the Toast POS system using the orders API, and which are visible on both.

-• Allow a restaurant to specify that a menu entity is visible on a restaurant's Toast online ordering website but not on a Toast POS device.
+• Allow a restaurant to specify that a menu entity is visible on a restaurant's Toast Online Ordering website but not on a Toast POS device.
 Previously, in order for an entity to be available on Toast online ordering, it had to also be available on Toast POS devices.

 To support the new visibility functionality, user interface changes have been made to the menu entity details pages in Toast Web and a set of corresponding changes have been made to the menus and configuration APIs.
 More information is provided about these UI and API changes in the Understanding the new visibility behavior section.